Glutathione (Gloo-ta-thy-own) performs several key functions in your body.

 Another form of cysteine, N-acetylcysteine (NAC) , is a common amino acid supplement for athletes and gym-goers and clinically shown to help build and restore healthy glutathione levels in the liver, along with helping to build and restore muscle.

 Whole-foods can also aid in maintaining healthy levels of glutathione.

 The body can make NAC from cysteine, hence foods loaded with cysteine should be eaten regularly.

 According to nutritiondata.com, foods high in cysteine include:

 - Low fat milk and other dairy products

 Highly processed, nutrient-deficient foods with little protein lead to reduced glutathione levels over time.

-Couple this with stress, alcohol and a gradual build-up of environmental toxins, it is easy to see how this mother-of-all-antioxidants can become overwhelmed and depleted.
+Couple this with stress, alcohol and a gradual build-up of environmental toxins, it is easy to see how this important antioxidant can become overwhelmed and depleted.

 If you want to slow the ageing process, reduce toxicity in your body and guard against eye disease and maintain healthy eyes, you could do well to keep replenishing your levels of glutathione by eating at least a little protein with every meal or by supplementing with a good-quality, cold-pressed whey protein powder or glutathione precursor supplement like NAC.